-Kids Central along with the Department of Children and Families and four other Community Based Care Lead Agencies, as participants in Florida's Intelligent Recruitment Project (FIRP).
+Kids Central along with DCF and two (2) other CBC's, are participants in the FIRP grant.
 Building upon Fostering Florida's Future, a statewide collaborative effort implemented to improve the quality and availability of foster and adoptive resource homes; an expert team convened to create an intelligence-driven approach to the diligent and targeted recruitment of families for children in the foster care system.
-Utilizing Gold & Associates' "Intelligent Imagination"TM- a value - and behavior-based multi-layered strategic marketing process deployed for Disney, GEICO, the NFL and many other Fortune 500s firms, FIRP is committed to breaking the 'plateaus' of child placement.
-Within this process, Kids Central and the project team will demonstrate the impact of using proven marketing strategies to identify permanent resource families for some of Florida's most difficult to place youth; many of whom have been languishing in the system.
+Utilizing Gold & Associates' "Intelligent Imagination"TM- a value and behavior based multi layered strategic marketing process deployed for Disney, GEICO, the NFL and many other Fortune 500s firms, FIRP is committed to breaking the 'plateaus' of child placement.
+Within this process, Kids Central and the project team have been working to demonstrate the impact of using proven marketing strategies to identify permanent resource families for some of Florida's most difficult to place youth, many of whom have been languishing in the system.